saidvandeklundert/saidvandeklundert.github.io/_posts/2020-12-24-python-functions-in-jinja.md

 Jinja is a templating engine for the Python programming language.
 It is not a programming language.
-Jinja comes with it's own syntax, control structures, expressions and it allows you to do some pretty complicated things.
+Jinja comes with its own syntax, control structures, expressions and it allows you to do some pretty complicated things.

 That does not mean it is a good idea.